Bedrock-OSS/bedrock-wiki/docs/contribute-style.md

 ### CodeHeader

 CodeHeaders are used to nicely wrap codeblocks, so a user can easily copy the code inside them.
 You can also add some text, like a file path, so the users know exactly where to put this code.
+Remember to format json.
+You can use [this](https://jsonformatter.curiousconcept.com) tool.

 ````json
 <CodeHeader>BP/blocks/example.json</CodeHeader>